756 Naval Air Squadron: Telegraphist Air Gunner Training Squadron (1941-1942)

 756 Naval Air Squadron reformed at RNAS Worthy Down (HMS Kestrel), on 6 March 1941, as a Telegraphist Air Gunner Training Squadron.
 It operated with Percival Proctor I and II, a British radio trainer and communications aircraft.

-The squadron continued Telegraphist Air Gunner training throughout 1942, however, as part of the British Commonwealth Air Training Plan, the No. 2 Telegraphist Air Gunner School, at R.N.
-Air Section Yarmouth, located in Yarmouth County, Nova Scotia, Canada, opened on 1 January 1943, and therefore 756 Naval Air Squadron disbanded at RNAS Worthy Down on 1 December 1942.
+The squadron continued Telegraphist Air Gunner training throughout 1942, however, as part of the British Commonwealth Air Training Plan, the No. 2 Telegraphist Air Gunner School, at RN Air Section Yarmouth, located in Yarmouth County, Nova Scotia, Canada, opened on 1 January 1943, and therefore 756 Naval Air Squadron disbanded at RNAS Worthy Down on 1 December 1942.

 Torpedo Bomber Reconnaissance (1943-1945)

 756 Naval Air Squadron reformed on 1 October 1943 as a Torpedo Bomber Reconnaissance pool at RNAS Katukurunda (HMS Ukussa), located near the town of Kalutara in Sri Lanka.
 The squadron initially used Fairey Albacore, a single-engine biplane torpedo bomber, and Fairey Fulmar, a British carrier-borne reconnaissance aircraft/fighter aircraft, from reformation.
 These were followed by Fairey Barracuda, a British carrier-borne torpedo and dive bomber, in the December.
 In February 1944, Fairey Albacore and Fairey Fulmar aircraft were both withdrawn from the squadron's inventory, but Fairey Swordfish, a biplane torpedo bomber aircraft arrived in March and these were closely followed by Grumman Avenger, an American torpedo bomber aircraft, in May.